gongahkia/faraday/README.md

 ## Other notes

-I learnt quite a bit about developing for hardware with less mature *(or unoptimised)* SDKs from working on `Faraday`.
+I learnt quite a bit about developing for Hardware with less mature *(or unoptimised)* SDKs while working on `Faraday`.
 Below are some of my key takeaways.

-* It's necessary to implement both Partial (REGAL) and Full (GC) refresh strategies to optimize display updates on E-Ink screens.
+1. It's necessary to implement both Partial (REGAL) and Full (GC) refresh strategies to optimize display updates on E-Ink screens.
-* 16-level grayscale with Floyd-Steinberg dithering can effectively preserve image quality while minimizing refresh artifacts.
+2. 16-level grayscale with Floyd-Steinberg dithering can effectively preserve image quality while minimizing refresh artifacts.
-* A good margin for pen pressure detection is that within the 0.3–1.0N sensitivity range to improves user interaction and accuracy.
+3. A good margin for pen pressure detection is that within the 0.3–1.0N sensitivity range to improves user interaction and accuracy.
-* Targeting a battery consumption of less than 8% per hour is crucial for long-lasting E-Ink device usage.
+4. Targeting a battery consumption of less than 8% per hour is crucial for long-lasting E-Ink device usage.
-* Given E-Ink screen's lower refresh rates, static layout pre-rendering minimizes unnecessary reloading for optimal performance.
+5. Given E-Ink screen's lower refresh rates, static layout pre-rendering minimizes unnecessary reloading for optimal performance.

 ### Hardware Specification